-Select the appropriate product.
+To starch shirts and other clothes, first select the appropriate product.
 We use Stiffen Up, which is a safe spray starch for ironing.
 Unlike grocery-brand spray starch, it won't flake, coat, or damage fabrics.
 We like the light to medium hold it provides and the way it smells.

 If you're heavily starching an item or asking for heavy starch at the drycleaner, you should soak and launder the item between starching to remove the starch layers.
 Starch can deteriorate fibers, which means the collars or cuffs of heavily starched items may fray more readily.